 With nearly 30 years of service at the firm, David Goldner, CPA, CFP(R), CVA, enjoys working with high net worth families and individuals, many of whom are business owners and investors in the real estate and construction, manufacturing and service sectors.

-David is known within the firm for challenging his partners and staff to deliver a level of service that goes far beyond what clients typically expect to receive from their CPA firm.
-His personal goal is to foster a culture within the firm that leaves each client – after every interaction with the firm – saying, “I am so glad Gross Mendelsohn is my accounting firm.
+As managing partner, David challenges his partners and staff to deliver a level of service that goes far beyond what clients typically expect to receive from their CPA firm.
+His personal goal is to foster a culture within the firm that leaves each client – after every interaction with the firm – saying, “I am so glad Gross Mendelsohn is my financial planner.
 They provide real insight that helps me run my business and my life.”

-His “Selling your business during a recession” article was published in the Baltimore Business Journal.
+His “Selling Your Business During a Recession” article was published in the Baltimore Business Journal.
 He has been quoted in numerous articles in the Baltimore Business Journal (new federal laws affecting accountants) and SmartCEO magazine (business valuation, succession planning, business ethics).
-David wrote "Year-end charitable giving" for Pages for Pratt, a publication for the donors and friends of the Enoch Pratt Free Library.
-He was named one of Baltimore’s “SmartCPAs” by SmartCEO magazine in 2008, 2011 and 2012.
+He was named one of Baltimore’s “SmartCPAs” by SmartCEO magazine multiple times.

 As managing partner of Gross Mendelsohn, David has primary responsibility for managing the day-to-day and long-term affairs of the firm.
 One of David’s passions as managing partners is spearheading the firm’s leadership group, a unique in-house program designed to develop staff members’ professional and personal leadership skills.

 Community service is important to David.
 He recently led Gross Mendelsohn’s staff in supporting large-scale community service events at two Baltimore-area nonprofit organizations.
-He is president of the Baltimore Estate Planning Council and serves on the investment committees of Komen for the Cure Maryland and Big Brothers Big Sisters of Central Maryland and on the board of directors of BKR International, a global association of independent accounting and business advisory firms with over 300 offices in over 70 countries.
+He is a past president of the Baltimore Estate Planning Council and serves on the investment committees of Associated Jewish Charities and Big Brothers Big Sisters of Central Maryland.
+He is also the chairman of BKR International’s Americas Region, a global association of independent accounting and business advisory firms with over 300 offices in over 70 countries.

-Certified Financial Planner Board of Standards Inc. owns the certification marks CFP(R), CERTIFIED FINANCIAL PLANNER (TM) and federally registered CFP (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's intial and ongoing certification requirements.
+Certified Financial Planner Board of Standards Inc. owns the certification marks CFP(R), CERTIFIED FINANCIAL PLANNER © and federally registered CFP (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.